SethTML/LimSnip/README.md

 <br>  ToggleName = Toggle ID for the item you will be sniping (used to toggle snipe and off)

 <br>--TIPS:
-<br> Extra roblox extensions will make the site take longer to load.
+<br> Extra roblox extensions increase site loading time.
 It's best to remove them all when doing this.
 <br> There is no gurantee of securing an item.
-Using multiple accounts can raise your chances of success as long as it doesnt reduce performance.
+Using multiple accounts can raise your chances of success. (as long as it doesnt reduce performance)

 <br>  Enjoy.